 For those applying for a domestic violence visa from within the UK, it may be possible to claim public benefits and permission to live here through the ‘Migrant Victims of Domestic Abuse Concession’ for up to 3 months, but the application for the domestic violence visa must be submitted during this period.

-Those granted ILR as a victim of domestic violence will be able to live and work here.
+Those granted ILR through the domestic violence visa category will be able to live and work here indefinitely.
 This category recognises that individuals should not be penalised nor feel obligated to remain in an abusive relationship.

 Alternatively click on the links below for frequently asked questions.